MicrosoftDocs/visualstudio-docs/docs/test/customizing-code-coverage-analysis.md

  **Matching a function name**

- Your regular expression must match the fully qualified name of the function, including namespace, class name, method name and parameter list.
+ Your regular expression must match the fully qualified name of the function, including namespace, class name, method name, and parameter list.
 For example,

 -   C# or Visual Basic: `Fabrikam.Math.LocalMath.SquareRoot(double)`